sammyfilly/aws-lambda-developer-guide/doc_source/runtimes-modify.md

 # Modifying the runtime environment<a name="runtimes-modify"></a>

-You can use [internal extensions](using-extensions.md) to modify the runtime process\.
+You can use [internal extensions](lambda-extensions.md) to modify the runtime process\.
 Internal extensions are not separate processes—they run as part of the runtime process\.

 Lambda provides language\-specific [environment variables](configuration-envvars.md) that you can set to add options and tools to the runtime\.
 Lambda also provides [wrapper scripts](#runtime-wrapper), which allow Lambda to delegate the runtime startup to your script\.
 You can create a wrapper script to customize the runtime startup behavior\.

 ## Language\-specific environment variables<a name="runtimes-envvars"></a>

 Lambda supports configuration\-only ways to enable code to be pre\-loaded during function initialization through the following language\-specific environment variables:
-+ `JAVA_TOOL_OPTIONS` – On Java 11 and Java 8 \(`java8.al2`\), Lambda supports this environment variable to set additional command\-line variables in Lambda\.
++ `JAVA_TOOL_OPTIONS` – On Java, Lambda supports this environment variable to set additional command\-line variables in Lambda\.
 This environment variable allows you to specify the initialization of tools, specifically the launching of native or Java programming language agents using the `agentlib` or `javaagent` options\.
 + `NODE_OPTIONS` – On Node\.js 10x and above, Lambda supports this environment variable\.
 + `DOTNET_STARTUP_HOOKS` – On \.NET Core 3\.1 and above, this environment variable specifies a path to an assembly \(dll\) that Lambda can use\.